-If a particular communication is not working through Kerio Control (let's say your users cannot go to the server example.com), it is possible that your traffic rules are not working correctly.
-This article describes how to find packets dropped by a traffic rule and, subsequently, how to find the broken traffic rule.
+If a particular communication is broken (for example, your users cannot access the server example.com), your traffic rules may be blocking the communication.
+This article describes how to find packets dropped by a traffic rule and how to determine the traffic rule causing the problem.